fledge-iot/fledge/docs/plugin_developers_guide/08_storage.rst

 Library Choice
 ##############

 One of the key libraries that will need to be chosen for C/C++ is the JSON library since there is no native support for this in the language.
-There are numerous libraries that exist for this purpose, for example rapidjson, Jansson and many more.
+There are numerous libraries that exist for this purpose, for example, rapidjson, Jansson and many more.
 Some investigation is required to find the most suitable.
 The factors to be considered in the choice of library are, in order of importance;

- - Functionality - clearly any library chosen must offer the feature we need
+ - Functionality - clearly any library chosen must offer the feature we need.

  - Footprint - Footprint is a major concern for Fledge as we wish to run in constrained devices with the likelihood that in future the device we want to run on may become even smaller than we are considering today.